Event Invitation

 Format data as a table

 To format an Excel file as a table, all data must be selected and then transformed into a table via 'Insert > Table'.
-Tables allow filtering and analyzing data in columns.
+Tables allow filtering and analysing data in columns.

 Excel tables